tejavarma-aln/Cyborg/README.md

 You can enable by going to GatewayOfTally->F12 Configuration->Advanced Configuration->Set tallyerp9 acting as 'Server' and enable ODBC Server to 'Yes' then set Port to '9000' which is default

+Make your Machine ip address static (where tally is installed) so you need to enter everytime

 While using the application make sure tally is running and company is opened

 Browse through the source tree, if you are interested to see how it works